cakephp/docs/en/models/model-attributes.rst

 .. tip::

    If you use events in your system, using the value -1 for recursive will disable all event triggering in the associated model.
-This appens because no relation is created when the value is set to -1. order
+This happens because no relation is created when the value is set to -1. order
 =====